teddygroves/bibat/README.md

     └── report.md
 ```

 Entry-points to your analysis should live in `.py` files in the project root, such as `prepare_data.py`, `sample.py` and `analyse.py`.
 Most logic should go in python files in the `src` directory.
 Stan code should go in the directory `src/stan`.

+Tests should go in the the optional `tests` directory.
+Some example tests are provided and can be triggered by running the command `pytest` from the project root.

 In particular, the file `data_preparation.py` should contain a function for each data-preparation variation you would like to investigate.
 These functions can be imported by the script `prepare_data.py` and used to write prepared data to subdirectories of `data/prepared`.
 The example logic in these files aims to cover a wide range of data preparation workflows and carry out boilerplate tasks like reading and writing files, splitting data for cross-validation and handling boolean `likelihood` variables, so that adapting the code for your use case should hopefully be mostly a matter of changing substantive details in the file `src/data_preparation.py`.